You can finally delete those drunken messages.

 “Delete, delete, delete!” you scream to yourself.

-But, it’s too late.
+But it’s too late.
 The message has made its way into the cyberspace, and as we all know too well, there’s no way of getting it back.
 Or, at least, that’s how things used to work.
-But the rules are about to change in a pretty major way, because WhatsApp is working on a message ‘Recall’ feature.

 Life’s Undo Button

-The idea is that, once you’ve pressed send, it’s not the end of the game.
+The idea is that once you’ve pressed send, it’s not the end of the game.
 You still have a chance to take back those silly things you said when you weren’t thinking straight.
 With just the tap of your phone, the text will disappear – hopefully before the recipient has read it.
+Here’s what to do:

 Of course, life would be too simple if that was the end of the story…

-The WhatsApp ‘Recall’ feature does in fact come with a small caveat, in that you can’t start recalling messages months after sending them.
-Actually, you have just five minutes to recall your messages, because, after that point, the feature is no longer available.
+The WhatsApp message deletion feature does in fact come with a small caveat, in that you can’t start recalling messages months after sending them.
+Actually, you have just seven minutes to recall your messages, because, after that point, the feature is no longer available.

 How to Get the WhatsApp ‘Recall’ Feature